IBMTechSales/klp-workshop-labs/4310-WebSphere_Automation/README.md

     > In this case you might try again, or open another Terminal Window and try again, or  paste the text into a **Text Editor** in the VM, and then paste it into the Terminal window in the VM.

-3. (Optional) Open the `lab-commands.txt` file in an editor, to copy & paste commands throughout the lab.

-   **TIP:** `You may use the lab-commands.txt file to copy & paste commands throught the lab.`

-        gedit /home/ibmuser/WAS-Automation-LabFiles/techxchange/lab-commands.txt

     <br/>